Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure 'Basket' icon, when clicked, takes you to the 'Basket' page.
 - Ensure number under 'Basket' icon, is `0` and color `rgb(220, 149, 35, 1)`.
-- Ensure number under 'Basket' icon, accumulates the total each time a 'Product' is added.
+- Ensure number under 'Basket' icon, accumulates the total each time a 'Product' is added and displays number accordingly.
+- When search icon is click with empty field user is redirected to `Products`` page and error message is displayed.
+- Ensure search function works and searches ar emade in 'Product' details and 'Product' description.
+- Test various product category searches.
 - Ensure all three icons turn from `rgb(220, 149, 35, 1)` to
   `rgb(220, 149, 35, 0.6)` when hover over.
+- All above tests should be carried on mobile devices with same results.

+### Navigation Bar

-- All above tests should be carried on mobile withn same results.
+- All above tests should be carried on mobile devices with same results.

 ### Desktop Browsers